Analysis | The big lie that won’t die: How Trump and his allies’ favorite bogus fraud claim keeps surviving

 Not to be outdone, the pro-Trump outlet One America News did a full piece on the Federalist article that included the debunked claim.
 On Dec.
 1, Trump promoted the clip, featuring White House correspondent Jenn Pellegrino.

-That night, White House press secretary Kayleigh McEnany appeared on Hannity’s show and, rather than citing someone else, stated the claim as fact.
+That night, White House press secretary f appeared on Hannity’s show and, rather than citing someone else, stated the claim as fact.

 “All across the country, we hear stories like this,” she said, “but most specifically in those four cities where Joe Biden somehow over-performed Hillary [Clinton], though he underperformed her in every other metro.”
 She specifically listed the exceptions to this supposed trend as the four cities noted above.